vectara/vectara-docs/www/docs/api-jumpstart.md

 this updated document to ensure that the latest content is searchable.
 Finally, you issued a query that asked a question about the new content.

-Thie API jumpstart provided a variety of query examples that you can leverage as you start building with <Config v="names.product"/>.
+This API recipes section provided a variety of query examples that you can leverage as you start building with <Config v="names.product"/>.